 Staff will ensure that absences are checked every day and follow up the whereabouts of any child for whom we have no explanation for the absence.
-This is via a Groupcall text message in the first instance.

 e.
 Holidays

 The Government has highlighted the importance of school attendance to a child's development and has required schools to set targets for improved attendance.
 Against this background, there is considerable concern at the increasing number of term-time holidays being taken by children at the request of their parents.
 The Headteacher is not in a position to refuse nor grant permission to parents for such holidays but it is the view of Education Services that these holidays should be officially recognised as "unauthorised".